icopy-site/awesome/docs/awesome/free-for-dev.md

   * [CodeMyUI](https://codemyui.com) - Handpicked collection of Web Design & UI Inspiration with Code Snippets.
   * [designer.io](https://www.designer.io/) — Design tool for UI, illustrations and more.
 Has a native app.
 Free.
   * [figma.com](https://www.figma.com) — Online, collaborative design tool for teams; free tier includes unlimited files and viewers with a max of 2 editors and 3 projects.
+  * [Icon Horse](https://icon.horse) – Get the highest resolution favicon for any website from our simple API.
   * [Icons8](https://icons8.com) — Icons, illustrations, photos, music, and design tools.
 Free Plan offers Limited formats in lower resolution.
 Link to Icons8 when you use our assets.
   * [imagebin.ca](https://imagebin.ca/) — Pastebin for images.
   * [Invision App](https://www.invisionapp.com) - UI design and prototyping tool.
 Desktop and webapp available.
 Free to use with 1 active prototype.